Fortyseven/RA_1993/README.md

 <div style="clear:both"></div>

 ### DK.EXE
 This, from what I recall, is an in-house LucasArts image 'Swiss Army Knife' tool.
-Among it's powers: it could reduce the number of colors in an image, using dithering, or adapt an image to fit an existing palette.
+Among its powers: it could reduce the number of colors in an image, using dithering, or adapt an image to fit an existing palette.

 <img src="http://i.imgur.com/WpmUnd3.jpg" width="49%" style="float:left"/>
 <img src="http://i.imgur.com/QIrudo4.jpg" width="49%" style="float:right"/>